ch007m/my-kratix-idpbuilder/README.md

 - `foundation`: installing the mandatory components like: cert-manager, ...
 - `kratix`: Deploy the kratix's controller; some default `Destination` and `GitstateStore` resources and register on the gitea server a new git organization: `kratix` and repository: `state`

-To create such an IDPlatform, execute the following command which is creating a kind cluster using the following ports:
+To create such an IDPlatform, execute the following command creating a kind cluster using the following ports:

 | Name              | Ingress port | Gitea HTTP port | Gitea SSH port | kind config file name                                              |
 |-------------------|--------------|-----------------|----------------|--------------------------------------------------------------------|